soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) Annual rate.
 None.

-      (iii) This paragraph shall not be construed to apply to any improvement(s) listed in paragraph 35 of subdivision (a) of 34 RCNY § 7-04 of these Rules.
+      (iii) This paragraph shall not be construed to apply to any improvement(s) listed in paragraph 35 of subdivision (a) of 34 RCNY § 7-04.

    (34) Upon approval by the Public Design Commission, any work of art that is fully integrated into an improvement listed in 34 RCNY § 7-04.